pereiradaniel/pereiradaniel.github.io/readme.md

 # Daniel Paul Grech Pereira :innocent:
 ---

-This is the gitpage repo for Daniel Pereira.
+This is the gitpage repo for [Daniel Pereira][gitpagelink].
 It displays projects that are on my github page.

-View this [Gitpage][gitpagelink]

 # Social media links